shivamsince2001/MY_PROJECT/README.md

 - `digitToWord.cpp` - Takes an integer input, reverses it to preserve digit order, and prints each digit in words (e.g., 123 → one two three) using a `switch` statement.
 Demonstrates basic logic building and control structures.

+- `prime_check.cpp` – Program to check whether a given number is a **prime number**.
+It takes an integer input and checks how many numbers divide it evenly.
+If the count is exactly two (1 and itself), it declares the number as prime.